bnjjj/witgen/README.md

 [![Version](https://img.shields.io/crates/v/witgen.svg)](https://crates.io/crates/witgen)
 [![Docs.rs](https://docs.rs/witgen/badge.svg)](https://docs.rs/witgen)

 witgen is a library and a CLI that helps you generate [wit definitions](https://github.com/bytecodealliance/wit-bindgen/blob/main/WIT.md) in a wit file for WebAssembly.
 Using this lib in addition to [wit-bindgen](https://github.com/bytecodealliance/wit-bindgen) will help you to import/export types and functions from/to wasm module.
+This project currently supports the wit parser at version `0.2.0` see [here](https://github.com/ahalabs/wit-bindgen).

 ## Getting started